Quadratic Corrections to the Higher-Spin Equations by the Differential Homotopy Approach: Application to higher-spin equations

 Their difference is $2\dd \tau_1 (1-\beta_1)(y+s+p_++u_1)_{\alpha} p_{\omega}^{\alpha} \dd \sigma_1^{\omega}(1-\tau_1)$.
 It is compensated by the third term.
 Thus, \eqref{W2_anal} vanishes.
 Let us show only two of weak terms ignored in \eqref{dW2_1}.

-\eqref{dW2_weak_1} is weak, as the form is integrated over a space whose dimension is smaller than the form degree ($\dd z_{\alpha} = \theta_{\alpha}$, which contributes via $\Omega_{12}$, is absent).
-The expression \eqref{dW2_weak_2} is weak because the form is integrated over a space whose dimension is greater than its degree.
-Other discarded weak terms can be analized analogously.
+\eqref{dW2_weak_1} is weak, as the form is integrated over a space dimension of which is smaller than the form degree ($\dd z_{\alpha} = \theta_{\alpha}$, which contributes via $\Omega_{12}$, is absent).
+The expression \eqref{dW2_weak_2} is weak because the form is integrated over a space dimension of which is greater than its degree.
+Other discarded weak terms can be analyzed analogously.

 The resulting $W_2$ again respects the property necessary for spin-locality, discussed after \eqref{Schouten-S2}.
 To find $W_2$ in other sectors one has to consider $\dd_x S_2 + \omega*S_2 + S_2 * \omega$ and to integrate the measure of $\sigma_i^k$.
 In the ${C \omega C}$ sector we obtain